dagaayush1205/Samsung-GENAI-Hackathon/README.md

 ## AuraFit: An On-Device, Multi-Modal AI Workout Coach
+The debug-apk and the release-apk is in the "releases" in our repo.
+To download it without any key, install the debug-apk.
+For production, we use the release apk.

 ### Status: Samsung PRISM GenAI Hackathon 2025 Submission
 Made by- Team Astro Bugs (SRM Institute of Science and Technology, KTR)